-User reviews are a good guide to problems.
-Professional reviewers usually test programs on virtual machines instead of real-world computers, so they often don't encounter the problems that many users experience.
-That's why average user ratings often fall below professional ratings, making user reviews as valuable as many professional reviews in this category: If a program won't work on your computer, it doesn't matter how effective it is.
+User reviews are a good guide to problems that user encounter in the real world.
+Professional reviewers usually test programs on virtual machines instead of real-world computers, so they sometimes don't encounter the issues that some users experience.
+That's why average user ratings often fall below professional ratings.

 We look at all these sources to make our recommendations for the best paid and free antivirus software for PC or Mac users.
 Those recommendations are based on performance of course, including how well a program blocks attacks and how well it cleans up the mess in the case of a system that's already infected.
 Extra features are evaluated both on performance, and how helpful -- or in some cases harmful -- they potentially are.
 Modern antivirus software is a lot easier to set up and use than older programs, but it's not always smooth sailing.

 Best Antivirus Software: Keep your PC malware free with these top paid antivirus programs.
 All offer full protection, are easy to use, and won't drag your system down.

 Free Antivirus Software: There might not be such a thing as a free lunch, but some free antivirus programs perform nearly as well as the best paid products.
 These are some top choices.

 Best Mac Antivirus Software: Yes, Macs need antivirus protection, too.
 These are top choices.
 Better still, all are free.
 We touch on security software for mobile devices as well.

 Buying Guide: Not sure where to start to find the best antivirus software.
 Our editors fill in the blanks to help you make the right choice for your needs and your budget.

 Our Sources: The recommendations in this report are based on expert reviews, independent testing, and user feedback.
 These are the sources we relied on, ranked in the order of their expertise and helpfulness.